Nara-Bayaraa/Real-Estate-Project/README.md

 It demonstrates expertise in both **UI (browser-based) and API (backend)** testing using Cypress and JavaScript.

 By separating UI and API tests, this project showcases the ability to validate both the frontend user experience and backend data integrity.
-The framework was developed under the Page Object Model Design Pattern, where Page Elements and Actions are organized under pages, aiming to enhance code reusability.
-Additionally, the following features have been optimized for better reusability and code readability:

 ---